lmicek/herizon/README.md

 Evan Micek

 ## Contact
-Until we get email and other forms of communication setup, please reach out to me on Linkedin [Laura Micek](https://www.linkedin.com/in/lauramicek/)
+Until we get email and other forms of communication setup, please reach out to [Laura Micek](https://www.linkedin.com/in/lauramicek/)